FlowIt: Global Matching via Hierarchical Transformers and Optimal Transport for Optical Flow: Experiments

 \subsection{Implementation Details}

-\net{} is implemented in PyTorch \cite{paszke2017automatic} and trained with the AdamW optimizer \cite{loshchilov2017decoupled} using a 1cycle learning rate scheduler \cite{smith2019super}, peaking at $10^{-5}$, and with gradients clipped to $[-1, 1]$.
-All experiments perform three local refinement iterations during both training and inference.
-A key advantage of our architecture is its compatibility with the pretrained weights from \cite{min2025s2m2}; while the tasks are different and the architectures are not identical, we can initialize similar layers using their pretrained weights.
-As shown in Sec. \ref{sec:ablation}, this initialization accelerates convergence and significantly improves overall performance.
+\net{} is implemented in PyTorch \cite{paszke2017automatic} and trained with the AdamW optimizer \cite{loshchilov2017decoupled} using a one-cycle learning rate scheduler \cite{smith2019super}, peaking at $10^{-5}$, and with gradients clipped to $[-1, 1]$.
+All experiments perform three local refinement iterations during both training and inference, unless otherwise stated.
+For the localized soft expectation, we use a window radius of $r=2$.
+The small constant $\epsilon$ is set to $10^{-6}$.
+A key advantage of our architecture is its compatibility with the pretrained weights from \cite{min2025s2m2}; while the tasks are different and the architectures are not identical, we initialize compatible layers using their pretrained weights.

-\boldparagraph{Training Schedule} We train \net{} on four NVIDIA H100/A100 GPUs with 64GB memory each.
+\boldparagraph{Training Schedule} We train \net{} on four NVIDIA H100 GPUs with 64GB memory each.
 Our training schedule follows SEA-RAFT \cite{wang2024sea}.
 We first pretrain \net{} on TartanAir \cite{wang2020tartanair} for 300K iterations at a resolution of $480\times640$, using a batch size of 8 for the (S) model and 4 for the larger variants.
-We then train on FlyingChairs \cite{chairs} at $352\times480$ resolution, with batch sizes of 16 for the (S) and (M) models and 8 for the (L) and (XL) models.
-Next, we train on FlyingThings \cite{things} (denoted as “C+T” following prior work) with a batch size of 4 and resolution $416\times896$.
-Subsequently, we train on a mixture of FlyingThings \cite{things}, Sintel \cite{sintel}, KITTI \cite{kitti}, and HD1K \cite{hd1k} (denoted as “C+T+S+K+H”), and use this model for submission to the Sintel benchmark.
-For KITTI \cite{kitti}, we further fine-tune the “C+T+S+K+H” models on the KITTI training set for 10K iterations with a batch size of 4.
+We then train on FlyingChairs \cite{chairs} at $352\times480$ resolution, with batch sizes of 16 for the (S) and (M) models and 8 for the (L) and (XL) models for 100K iterations.
+Next, we train on FlyingThings \cite{things} (denoted as “C+T” following prior work) with a batch size of 4 for 120K iterations.
+Subsequently, we train on a mixture of FlyingThings \cite{things}, Sintel \cite{sintel}, KITTI 2015 \cite{kitti}, and HD1K \cite{hd1k} (denoted as “C+T+S+K+H”) with a batch size of 4 for 300K iterations, and use this model for submission to the Sintel benchmark.
+Finally, for submissions to the KITTI 2015 \cite{kitti} benchmark, we further fine-tune the “C+T+S+K+H” models on the KITTI training set for an additional 10K iterations with a batch size of 4.